Why Swinging Soft Hackles Works

 Burrowers are the least available as food, because (as their name suggests) they’re buried for most of their nymphal lives.

 Now, caddisflies.
 Unlike mayflies and stoneflies, caddisflies undergo complete metamorphosis (larva -> pupa -> adult) in the water.
-Caddisfly larvae can either be free-living and predatory (active feeders), spin nets to collect drifting detritus (passive feeders) or case building grazers (relatively inactive feeders).
+Caddisfly larvae can either be free-living and predatory (active feeders), spin nets to collect drifting detritus (passive feeders), or case-building grazers (relatively inactive feeders).
 But when caddis pupate and pursue their adult life stage, they navigate swift currents to reach the surface.
 They may be strong swimmers but they are also vulnerable during this period and are often targeted by river-dwelling trout.
 Summer caddis can hatch for long stretches of time meaning caddis pupa are readily available, making them another excellent insect/hatch for swinging soft hackles.

 Finally, midges.
 Midges also undergo complete metamorphosis in the water.
 As such, there is a period where midges emerge from their deep dwellings to rise to the surface for adulthood.
 Some may be surprised that sparkling flies like the miracle midge are actually imitative patterns for midge pupa.
-These emerging midge pupae fill with gas to help them elevate to water’s surface, which gives pupae a sparkling appearance.
+These emerging midge pupae fill with gas to help them elevate to the water’s surface, which gives pupae a sparkling appearance.
 Midges may be small, but offer another opportunity for swinging (appropriately sized) soft hackles.

 Now, what about swing speed?
 A research team in Italy figured out that certain taxa (types of insects) tend to drift at different heights of the water column.
 They found that most types of insects drifted closest to the bottom, but certain types preferred drifting higher in the column.
 Swimmers were much more likely to drift in the upper water column, while unsurprisingly, benthic (bottom-dwelling) and crawler invertebrates tended to hangout lower in the water column.
 So you can tailor your swing speed to match which insects are present and hatching during your outing at appropriate water depths.
 An active caddis or mayfly hatch might mean faster swings higher up in the water column, while midge hatches or non-swimming mayflies may require a slower drift speed for your swing presentation.